-In accordance with CMS requirements, AHCCCSA, or an independent external agent, will conduct annual Operational and Financial Reviews for the purpose of (but not limited to) ensuring operational and financial program compliance [42 CFR 438.204].
+In accordance with CMS requirements, AHCCCS, or an independent external agent, will conduct annual Operational and Financial Reviews for the purpose of (but not limited to) identifying best practices and ensuring operational and financial program compliance [42 CFR 438.204].
 The reviews will identify areas where improvements can be made and make recommendations accordingly, monitor the Contractor's progress towards implementing mandated programs and provide the Contractor with technical assistance if necessary.
-The Contractor shall comply with all other medical audit provisions as required by AHCCCS Rule R9-22-521 and R9-31-521.
+The Contractor shall comply with all other medical audit provisions as required by AHCCCS Rule R9-22-521.

-The type and duration of the Operational and Financial Review will be solely at the discretion of AHCCCSA.
-Except in cases where advance notice is not possible or advance notice may render the review less useful, AHCCCSA will give the Contractor at least three weeks advance notice of the date of the on-site review.
-In preparation for the on-site Operational and Financial Reviews, the Contractor shall cooperate fully with AHCCCSA and the AHCCCSA Review Team by forwarding in advance such policies, procedures, job descriptions, contracts, logs and other information that AHCCCSA may request.
+The type and duration of the Operational and Financial Review will be solely at the discretion of AHCCCS.
+Except in cases where advance notice is not possible or advance notice may render the review less useful, AHCCCS will give the Contractor at least three weeks advance notice of the date of the on-site review.
+In preparation for the on-site Operational and Financial Reviews, the Contractor shall cooperate fully with AHCCCS and the AHCCCS Review Team by forwarding in advance such policies, procedures, job descriptions, contracts, logs and other information that AHCCCS may request.
 The Contractor shall have all requested medical records on-site.
-Any documents, not requested in advance by AHCCCSA, shall be made available upon request of the Review Team during the course of the review.
-The Contractor personnel, as identified in advance, shall be available to the Review Team at all times during AHCCCSA on-site review activities.
-While on-site, the Contractor shall provide the Review Team with workspace, access to a telephone, electrical outlets and privacy for conferences.
-Certain documentation submission requirements may be waived at the discretion of AHCCCSA, if the Contractor has obtained accreditation from NCQA, JCAHO or any other nationally recognized accrediting body.
-The Contractor must submit the entire accreditation report to AHCCCSA for such waiver consideration.
+Any documents, not requested in advance by AHCCCS, shall be made available upon request of the Review Team during the course of the review.
+The Contractor personnel, as identified in advance, shall be available to the Review Team at all times during AHCCCS on-site review activities.
+While on-site, the Contractor shall provide the Review Team with appropriate workspace, access to a telephone, electrical outlets, internet access and privacy for conferences.

-The Contractor will be furnished a draft copy of the Operational and Financial Review Report and given an opportunity to comment on any review findings prior to AHCCCSA publishing the final report.
+The Contractor will be furnished a draft copy of the Operational and Financial Review Report and given an opportunity to comment on any review findings prior to AHCCCS publishing the final report.
 Operational and Financial Review findings may be used in the scoring of subsequent bid proposals by that Contractor.
 Recommendations, made by the Review Team to bring the Contractor into compliance with Federal, State, AHCCCS, and/or contract requirements, must be implemented by the Contractor.
-AHCCCSA may conduct a follow-up Operational and Financial Review to determine the Contractor's progress in implementing recommendations and achieving program compliance.
+AHCCCS may conduct a follow-up Operational and Financial Review to determine the Contractor's progress in implementing recommendations and achieving program compliance.
 Follow-up reviews may be conducted at any time after the initial Operational and Financial Review.